aappleby/metroboy/README.md

 ## GateBoy FAQ

 - How is this simulation connected to the Furrtek schematics?
   - Furrtek assigned every gate on the die and in the schematic a 4-character code like "ASUR" or "BALY".
 Each of those gates has a corresponding line in the GateBoy source code.
 Lines in the source are tagged like this - `/*#p08.ASUR*/` - this means that gate ASUR (which happens to be a 2-mux) is on page 8 of the schematics, and the '#' indicates that I've manually traced the gate to verify that the schematic is correct.
-The tool Plait (described below) parses the GateBoy source code to verify that all tagged lines are internally consistent.
   - Here's a chunk of the unmodified die shot with ASUR in the middle - <img src="images/ASUR_context1.png" alt="drawing" width="100%"/>
   - Here's the same chunk with Furrtek's annotations - <img src="images/ASUR_context2.png" alt="drawing" width="100%"/>
   - And here's a closeup showing the three inputs coming into the top "rungs" of the cell, and the output at the bottom - <img src="images/ASUR_traced.png" alt="drawing" width="100%"/>